Man charged in Jennings murder of mother, 6-year-old daughter

 Jones is being held on $1 million cash-only bail.

-Officers said that in 1999, Jones was convicted on possession of a firearm during a drug trafficking offense, a federal charge, and pleaded guilty in January 2019 to being a felon in possession of a firearm.
+Officers said Jones was convicted in 1999 on possession of a firearm during a drug trafficking offense, a federal charge, and pleaded guilty in January 2019 to being a felon in possession of a firearm.

 Shake off your afternoon slump with the oft-shared and offbeat news of the day, hand-brewed by our online news editor, Mandy St. Amand.